Project knowledge for AI tools · Free

 Done

 Your AI finishes setup and starts the background daemon.
-You're ready to search, ingest, and research.
+Ready to search, ingest, and research.

 Connect to your tools